eea/clms-api-docs/source/download.md

 # Download API

-The CLMS portal provides several endpoints to handle the downloads of the files provided by the portal.
+The CLMS Website provides several endpoints to handle the downloads of the files provided by the portal.

 Due to the nature of the files present in the portal, the download is handled by a background process which informs the user by email when the download is ready.
 Moreover it also signals the API with the download address so that the application using the API can handle by itself the download.